Kshitiz-Sharma/mars-notebooks/sample-notebooks/source/logging.sh.md

 mars-load-dep datetime
 ```

-# Defaults
+### Defaults
-- File log is turned off and console log enabled by default
+- By default, file logging is turned off and console log is enabled.
-- Kotlin scripts use `FILE_LOG_LEVEL` so there should be no conflicts here
-- Default destination is a file called `shell.05Mar19.log` in tmp directory directory.
-This is defined as a function and not a variable, so that each log function invocation gets today's date and not the date when the function was sourced
+- The default destination is a file called *shell.[currentDate].log* in tmp directory.
+For example, `/tmp/shell.20Mar20.log`

+# Functions
+## Config
+### Settings
+- Configuration settings related to logging.

 ```shell
 export FILE_LOG=off